NasonovIvan/Pathfinder-Listops/README.md

 │   └── pathfinder.ipynb       # Notebook for experiments
 │
 ├── snakes/
+│   ├── generate_and_clean.sh  # Main bash script for generating images and checking similarity
+│   ├── get_parameters.py      # Script with accurate parameters for image generation
+│   ├── main_generation.py     # Main python script, which used in generate_and_clean.sh
 │   ├── snakes_wrapper.py      # Wrapper functions for snake operations
 │   ├── snakes.py              # Core snake logic and functions
 │   ├── snakes2_wrapper.py     # Additional wrapper functions for snake